theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 Well, I think that's it, right? **Now it is time for the fun part of visualizing and manipulating raw genome-resolved metagenomic results using the anvi'o interactive interface**.

-Ha, a last thing: Tom would like to congragulate you for beating Sueden in Sweden during the 1995 Men's World Ice Hockey Championships.
+Ha, a last thing: Tom would like to congragulate you for beating Sweden in Sweden during the 1995 Men's World Ice Hockey Championships.
 Well done Finland!

 ![alt text](Figure/Finland.png "Finland")